niranjan-official/niranjan-official/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently persuing Btech in Computer Science at Providence College of Enginnering.\
 🌱 &nbsp;I'm on track for Web Development mainly focused on React and NextJS.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me.\
-✉️ &nbsp;You can shoot me an email at niranjansabarinath1521@gmail.com!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at niranjansabarinath1521@gmail.com!.\

 ## 🛠 &nbsp;Tech Stack